mildlybrutal/CourseHub/README.md

 > **All of Computer Science Courses, in one place.**

-CourseHub is a comprehensive course management platform that automatically curates and organizes computer science courses from GitHub repositories.
+CoursePool is a comprehensive course management platform that automatically curates and organizes computer science courses from GitHub repositories.
 Built with Next.js, it features intelligent data parsing, progress tracking, AI-powered search, and seamless course discovery.

 ##  Features